scala/docs.scala-lang/_overviews/scala3-book/interacting-with-java.md

 [error] SExceptionThrower.exceptionThrower()
 ````

-This is good --- it’s what you want: the annotation tells the Java compiler that `exceptionThrower` can throw an exception.
+This is good---it’s what you want: the annotation tells the Java compiler that `exceptionThrower` can throw an exception.
 Now when you’re writing Java code you must handle the exception with a `try` block or declare that your Java method throws an exception.

 Conversely, if you leave the annotation off of the Scala `exceptionThrower` method, the Java code _will compile_.